 To leave this world a sacrifice, Or live in other ways.

 The hardest thing to realize, When all is said and done;

 Accepting losses in one’s life, Is one sure sign you’ve won.’

 For Greenwolfe, recognizing the power of destiny itself is the first step towards success, realizing that as humans we are subject to the will of the fate positions us on a pedestal to peace and tranquil

 Whatever Will be, Will be

-The way fate works, Ray Evans could wake up the next day, as was with Saul in the Bible and develop a staunch likeness for religion or he could continue walking the path of dislike.
-Both scenarios are possible because the future’s not ours to see but subject to a greater force of workings and motives.
+The way fate works, Ray Evans could wake up the next day, as was with Saul in the Bible, and develop a staunch likeness for religion or he could continue walking the path of dislike.
+Both scenarios are possible because the future’s not ours to see, but perhaps subject to a greater force of workings and motives.